-NB: If multiple cases are identified in the same round of assessments, they will be dealt with as one and will not count as a "history" of academic misconduct.
-However, the overall volume of misconduct will be taken into account when calculating the final penalty.
+NB: If multiple cases are identified in the same assessment period they will be dealt with as one and will not count as a "history" of academic misconduct.
+However, the overall proportion of misconduct identified within each assessment will be taken into account when calculating the final penalty.

-4. Minor Cases
+Minor Cases